mtp0326/PennCloud/README.md

 ## Backend Features

 ### 2PC Protocol and Fault Tolerance
+The backend storage service is truly distributed where there is extensive fault tolerance.
+If one storage node is stopped, the coordinator will notice and direct the users to a working storage node.
+Additionally, the data is replicated across the storage nodes, so the users will not lose data in case the storage node they were previously accessing fails.
+The storage servers are grouped by 3, where each group has a primary node.
+For each transaction, the primary storage server will perform a 2PC protocol with its subordinates in the same group.

-The logs represent the three nodes in the same backend group.
+In the sample below, logs represent the three nodes in the same backend group.
 The leftmost log is the primary node, and the other two are the subordinate nodes.

 #### Fully functioning group (3 Nodes):
 ![3nodes](media/3nodes.gif)